-In this deliverable (D4.2 v1) a detailed view on many achievements in WP4 has been reported.
-The achievements include improvements regarding runtime and scalability, the setup of an infrastructure for doing ontology evolution experiments, the preparations to handle multiple domains, and an initial version of impact refinement and integration of ontology learning the Embedded Human Computation.
+This deliverable (D4.2 v2) provides a detailed view on results in the WP4 workpackage.
+Firstly, the results include improvements regarding runtime and scalability, the setup of an infrastructure for doing ontology evolution experiments, the preparations to handle multiple domains, and work on impact refinement and integration of ontology learning the Embedded Human Computation.
+Using the infrastructure and the ontology learning frontend, we present the results from a large body of experiments.
+These experiments were done in multilingual and heterogeneous domains, over the cause of about 2 years.